James Kenyon (cinematographer)

 In May 1907 Mitchell resumed possession of his original business S. & J. Mitchell, at 40 Northgate, Blackburn.
 The volume of film production seems to have tailed off from this date, and from 1909 was increasingly restricted to local events.
 The last surviving film dates from 1913.
-His partnership with Mitchell was formally dissolved around 1922 and Kenyon died in 1925.
+His partnership with Mitchell was formally dissolved around 1922 and Kenyon, having retired to Southport, died in 1925.
 Mitchell carefully stored the film negatives away in the basement of his Northgate shop.
 He died on 2 October 1952 and his son John continued to run the business until 1960.

 Over the years film historians had traditionally regarded Mitchell and Kenyon as minor contributors to film history, known principally for the fake Boer War films that had survived.
 Then in 1994, during building alteration work at the premises in Northgate, three large sealed steel drums were discovered in the basement.
 On examination, the drums were discovered to contain the original nitrate negatives of 800 Mitchell and Kenyon films in a remarkably good state of preservation.
 These eventually found their way in 2000 to the National Film and Television Archive, where they extended the holdings of films of the 1900-1913 period by 20%, giving a new and fresh view of Edwardian England and an important resource for historians.
 A further 65 fiction films are preserved in The Cinema Museum, London.
 The survival of these films has allowed Mitchell and Kenyon's place in English film history to be reappraised.

 In 2014, The Life and Times of Mitchell and Kenyon was produced at The Dukes, Lancaster and the Oldham Coliseum, with video elements by imitating the dog.

+Kenyon was the grandfather of the eminent diplomat Sir Frank Kenyon Roberts, who had fond memories of him.